robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 ### Step 3: Configure Your Project

-Vercel automatically detects that you're using Vite, but we need to make two adjustments for a flawless deployment.
+Vercel automatically detects that you're using Vite.
+You only need to add your environment variables.

-#### 1. Add Environment Variables
+#### Add Environment Variables
 Expand the **Environment Variables** section and add your secret keys:

 -   **Key:** `VITE_API_KEY`